 - Take a mental photograph (a static visualization) of your final goal and imagine that you have achieved it;

 - Make a physical model of your goal.
 There are many ways to do this, for example, to draw it, create a collage, use a symbol by creating a seal using a magical alphabet (runic, Theban, numerical, etc.) and whatever other way you feel attracted to because it is important that this model suits you;

 - Energize your model.
-To do this you can use, as well as your own energy, the energies around you contained in plants, crystals, precious metals, etc. To channel your energy into the model you can create a melody to speak aloud, you can dance, you can sing or recite formulas from the detailed description you made in point one.
+To do this you can use, as well as your own energy, the energies around you contained in plants, crystals, precious metals, etc. To channel your energy into the model, you can create a melody to speak aloud, dance, sing, or recite formulas from the detailed description you made in point one.
 It is always important that you master the way you choose to do this: dancing awkwardly is not as useful as dancing confidently, for example.
 You can also harness energies from the world around you;

 - Act in accordance with your spell.
 This means you have to convince yourself that what you want is already yours and act as if you already have it.

 Once the spell has been cast, you will have some materials left: the written description, the model, and the ingredients you used to load it.
-The written description must be completed with a record or report of everything you did to carry out the spell in order to have an account to consult at a later time.
+The written description must be completed with a record or report of everything you did to carry out the spell to have an account to consult later.

 Keep it in a notebook that you keep specifically for your spells.